AninditaBasu/pi-projects/topics/bash_security_camera.md

 -  `--bitrate 1000000`: Sets the video compression level to 1,000,000 bits per second (that is, 1 Mbps).
 A higher bitrate means better video quality but larger files.
 For better visuals, you could increase this to 3000000.
 -  `----timeout $DURATION`: This sets how long the video recording lasts in milliseconds.
 You've already specified the value through the `$DURATION` variable.
 -  `-o "$SAVE_PATH/ve_$TIMESTAMP.h264"`: Specifies where to save the video file and with what name. `"$SAVE_PATH"` is a variable holding your directory (for example, `/home/oracle/Pictures`). `ve_$TIMESTAMP.h264` names the file with a timestamp (like `ve_20250420_135030.h264`). `.h264` is the raw video format.
 You can convert it to `.mp4` if needed.

+## Troubleshooting

+**No output**

+If you don't see any `test.jpg` in the `Videos` directory, or if you don't see any messages on the terminal window, it's likely that the `libcamera` package wasn't installed properly.
+Reinstall it by running the following commands one after the other.

+1. Remove the existing packages: `sudo apt purge libcamera0 libcamera-apps libcamera-ipa libcamera0.4`.
+2. Clean up the cache: `sudo apt autoremove` and then `sudo apt clean`.
+3. Update the package list: `sudo apt update`.
+4. Install everything afresh: `sudo apt install libcamera-apps`.